 Climate Strategy: Underwriting Strategy

 For both property and casualty lines of business, we consider environmental factors, including weather trends and patterns, alongside other relevant risk variables in our underwriting evaluation process and in our underwriting strategies.
 In addition to catastrophe modeling, discussed in further detail under Catastrophe & Weather Models, we evaluate the findings contained in governmental reports, such as the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6; 2021) and the U.S. Fifth National Climate Assessment Report (NCA5; 2023), as well as other external scientific studies related to climate, to assess potential impacts on our underwriting and pricing decisions.
 For example, we have evaluated the extent to which phases of the Atlantic Multidecadal Oscillation, the El Niño-Southern Oscillation, the North Atlantic Oscillation and Saharan dust conditions may influence changes in basin frequency, severity or U.S. landfall risk of hurricanes.
-Our catastrophe underwriting also incorporates lessons learned from recent events, including the 2017 Tubbs Fire (California), the 2018 Camp Fire (California), the 2019 Kincade Fire (California), several 2021 wildfire events in California and Oregon, the late-season 2021 Marshall Fire (Colorado), Hurricane Ian (Florida) in 2022 and Hurricane Idalia (Florida) in 2023, as well as past events, such as Hurricanes Harvey and Katrina and Superstorm Sandy.
+Our catastrophe underwriting also incorporates lessons learned from recent events, including the 2017 Tubbs Fire (California), the 2018 Camp Fire (California), the 2019 Kincade Fire (California), several 2021 wildfire events in California and Oregon, the late-season 2021 Marshall Fire (Colorado), Hurricane Ian (Florida) in 2022, Hurricane Idalia (Florida) in 2023 and Hurricane Helene (Georgia) in 2024, as well as past events, such as Hurricanes Harvey and Katrina and Superstorm Sandy.
 These lessons learned are reflected in our:

 - Disciplined approach to terms and conditions that are designed to make outcomes more predictable.